 - Sam Dickson (firstname.lastname@example.org)

-What are mathematical objects? (supervisors: Professor Mary Leng and Professor Paul Noordhof)
+An Investigation Into the Nature of Mathematical Objects (supervisors: Professor Mary Leng and Professor Paul Noordhof)

 - Declan Hartness (firstname.lastname@example.org) Introspective Ignorance & The Problem of Consciousness (supervisor: Professor Tom Stoneham)